2-row Springer fibres and Khovanov diagram algebras for type D: Topological Springer fibre

 We have one root $\alpha$ and one edge $e$.
 The possible subsets $J$ are thus $\emptyset$, $\{\alpha\}$, $\{e\}$, and $\{\alpha,e\}$.
 The corresponding cells in $S \times S\cong S_a$ are then

 \end{ex}

 \begin{lemma} With the notations above there is a decomposition

 into disjoint affine cells $C_J'$ homeomorphic to $\mR^{2(n-|J|)}$. \end{lemma} \begin{proof} The above decomposition is by construction disjoint.
 To see it is exhaustive we construct to each point $P\in S^{{\rm cups}(a)}$ a set $J$ such that $P\in C_J'$.
 First note that conditions (C1) and (C2) precisely define $J \cap \cR(\Gamma_a)$.
 Now we move upwards along the edges which uniquely determines $J \cap \cE(\Gamma)$ via conditions (C3) and (C4) by comparing the values at the two ends of each edge.
-The construction obviously gives spaces homeomorphic to $\mR^{2(n-|J|)}$ and it is easy to verify that The lemma follows. \end{proof}
+The construction gives spaces homeomorphic to $\mR^{2(n-|J|)}$ and it is one verifies that The lemma follows. \end{proof}

 Pushing forward along \eqref{local_coordinates} gives a cell decomposition

 with $C_J = (\Psi_a)^{-1}(C_J')$.